unforswearing/aliaser/README.md

 aliaser "cd_home_ls='cd $HOME && ls'"
 ```

+### Searching for aliases

+The `aliaser search <query>` command will allow you to search your aliases for items matchin `query`. `aliaser` will print the result of the search, or a warning if no match was found.
+If there is more than one search result, `aliaser` will use `fzf` to let you select between the available matches.

-### Editing aliases and the `aliaser.sh` script
+### Editing and removing aliases

+The `aliaser edit` command can be used to add new aliases manually, or remove aliases from your list.
+This is especially useful if you would like to enter multiple aliases at once.

+`aliaser` does not have a builtin command to remove individual aliases from the list.
+Please use `aliaser edit` to modify individual entries.
+You may use `aliaser clearall` to remove all aliases from the list.

+### Debugging and modifications

-If find that an alias has been accidentally mangled, use `aliaser edit` to modify your aliases.
+If you find that an alias has been accidentally mangled, use the `aliaser edit` command to modify any alias stored in the script.
 You may also use `aliaser open` to modify the `aliaser.sh` script directly, debug your aliases, or improve the code.

 ## Examples